Piasek

 Piasek (literally sand) is a village in the administrative district of Gmina Pszczyna, within Pszczyna County, Silesian Voivodeship, southern Poland.
-It lies approximately 4 km north of Pszczyna and 27 km south of the regional capital Katowice.

 History

 In the Middle Ages, the area was part of the territory of the Vistulans tribe, one of the Polish tribes.
 It became part of the emerging Polish state in the 10th century.
 As a result of the fragmentation of Poland, it was part of the Polish Seniorate Province and Duchy of Racibórz.
 The village was first mentioned in 1468 as de Piasek.

 Afterwards, the village passed under Bohemian (Czech) suzerainty, and in the 15th century, it became part of the newly formed Duchy of Pszczyna.
 During the political upheaval caused by Matthias Corvinus the duchy was overtaken in 1480 by Casimir II, Duke of Cieszyn from the Piast dynasty, who sold it in 1517 to the Hungarian magnates of the Thurzó family, forming the Pless state country.
 In the accompanying sales document issued on 21 February 1517 the village was mentioned as Pyesek.
 Along with the Kingdom of Bohemia in 1526 it became part of the Habsburg monarchy.
 In the War of the Austrian Succession most of Silesia was conquered by the Kingdom of Prussia, including the village, and in 1871 it became part of the German Empire.
 After World War I, Poland regained independence, and following the subsequent Polish Silesian Uprisings against Germany, the village was reintegrated with the reborn Polish state.

 During the invasion of Poland, which started World War II in September 1939, the village was invaded by Germany, and was one of the sites of executions of Poles carried out by German troops (see Nazi crimes against the Polish nation).
 During the subsequent German occupation, the occupiers established and operated the E548 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.